Santarem – Golega

 The rain stopped while our clothes were in the dryer and we’ve decided to walk to a nearby bar for a hot dinner.
 We were probably the only foreigners there and the locals looked curious in our direction!
 I could see the waitress found it stressful to serve us, but in the end she has done a great job and we’ve enjoyed some good red wine and a big plate of lamb chops and chips before we went back to our room.

-Before we went to bed, I’ve had a close look at my feet … more blisters appeared, but I’ve also had a “funny” itching, but painful, ankle.
+Before we went to bed, I’ve had a close look at my feet … more blisters appeared, but I’ve also discovered a “funny” itching (but also painful), ankle.
 I was not sure what the reason for this was … hopefully I can walk this off.

 What a wet and stressful day … and tomorrow, yet another 30km is awaiting us!